Gepetto/ros2_control_py/doc/index.rst

 FloatRef is an owning reference to a ``double``.
 It decays into a ``double`` or a ``double*`` for interfaces that require it.
-It's purpose is to be used with CommandInterface/CommandInterface.
+It's purpose is to be used with StateInterface/CommandInterface.

 Warning:
 	| Although you can use assignment operators like +=,
 	| you **cannot** assign to a FloatRef.
-	| To do that see :ref:`_FloatRefProp` of use set_value.
+	| To do that see FloatRefProp_ of use set_value.

 Usage: